curtdennis/robocode/README.md

 ## How to I run my bot?

 Open the eclipse project as mentioned earlier.
-Inside of Eclipse right click robocode_robot then click Run As->Run Configurations.
+Inside of Eclipse right click robocode_robot then click

+    Run As->Run Configurations

 Expand Java Application and select "Run Robot".
 Click Run at the bottom right of the window.

-When the Robocode application opens click "Options-> Development Options".
+When the Robocode application opens click

+    Options-> Development Options

  Here you need to add the directory where you cloned/downloaded the repository.

 Example for my machine:

     /home/curt/terrorbytes/source/repo/robocode/robocode_robot/bin

 It is important you point this at robocode/robocode_robot/bin so that the application can see your robot.
 You will only have to do this once.